SebastianLiando/bomb-party-assistant/README.md

 ## Features

+### Realtime Word Suggestion

-- If you prefer a shorter answer, you can reduce the maximum suggested word length
+The app gives you suggestion on what words you can enter for the given prompt in realtime.
+If you prefer a shorter word, you can reduce the maximum suggested word length.

+Win easily by setting the word length to a low value, or win with honor by setting the word length to a high value.
+The choice is yours.

+### Automatically Copy to Clipboard

-- You can enable the settings to automatically copies the first suggested word to your clipboard
+Don't feel like typing in the answer?
+You can enable the settings to automatically copy the first suggested word to your clipboard.